2023 volunteer season is fully booked. No further applications will be considered.

 As in any remote location, there are inherent risks you should be aware of.
 Poison Ivy abounds, and the Cabot Head area is home to the Black Bear and Massasauga Rattlesnake.

-** Please note that BPBO has completed its “off the grid” energy project during spring 2011.
+** Please note that BPBO is completely off grid.
 Volunteers coming to the CHRS will find it operating on its own solar panels and propane appliances.
 Volunteers are reminded that personal energy conservation measures, such as reduced water and electrical consumption, are the environmental responsibility of everyone using the facility.